VHS Learning is committed to making our course offerings accessible to all, including users with disabilities.

 Also note that while VHS is committed to providing accessible course content (or accommodations where necessary) we are not able to provide access or ongoing support for specific assistive technology tools.

-Specific VHS policy information can be found in our Faculty Handbook:
+Specific VHS Learning policy information can be found in our Faculty Handbook:

 - Nondiscrimination: Title VI/IX and Other Equity Legislation

 - Accommodations for Students with Special Needs (504 plans or Individualized Educational Plans (IEPs)